-With its straightforward and intuitive user interface, Moneydance is not only easy to use but is also a powerful budgeting program.
-You can sync the software to your financial institutions or manually add and edit transactions.
-Mobile apps allow you to keep track of your budget when you're away from your desktop.
-You can also create multiple accounts with multiple budgets if you have more than one group of finances to manage.
+If you're looking for a straightforward and intuitive user interface, and the option to manage your investments, Moneydance is among the best personal finance software (opens in new tab) that there is.
+An easy to use yet powerful budgeting program, Moneydance can be synced to your financial institutions or added manually.
+The mobile apps allow you to keep track of your budget when you're away from your desktop, while there's the option to create multiple accounts with multiple budgets if you have more than one group of finances to manage.
 Each functions independently, or you can include everything within a single budget.

-Mobile apps provide access to your Moneydance account when you're on the go, so you can manually add transactions, check balances or adjust your budget as needed.
-Apps are available for Apple products, including the iPhone and iPad.
-An Android app is available as well.
-The only downside, though, is that you must also have a Dropbox account to sync your desktop program to your mobile device.
+Mobile apps provide access to your Moneydance account when you're on the go, allowing you to manually add transactions, check balances or adjust your budget as needed.
+The only slight inconvenience is that you'll need a Dropbox account to sync your desktop program to your mobile device.

 Creating, editing and managing your budget is straightforward.
 After clicking on the Budget tab, spending categories populate, including those categories that already have balances so you can see what you've already spent for that category.
 You can also filter out the displayed categories to remove any superfluous line items, choosing from only budgeted or active items.

 To adjust the budget limit, just enter the amount.
 Once the budget is set, the program color-codes the spending trend.
 If the balance is zero or isn't close to nearing the limit, the category appears green; yellow means you're approaching your limit or have just reached it, while red means you've exceeded the budgeted amount.
 However, unlike Quicken (opens in new tab) or Buxfer (opens in new tab), Moneydance doesn't provide the email or text alerts that warn if you're about to go over budget.